 For those who insist to know, the grape is Catalanesca (a grape with possible origins to Spain 'Catalan', brought over when Naples was under Spanish rule), and it's vinified completely in amphora - with no clarification, no filtration, no sulphur added, from un-grafted vines and volcanic soil, farmed biodynamically/organically.
 Only 990 bottles are made exclusively for the Roscioli Wine Club.
 This wine will give a volcanic, Dionysian shake up to your preconceived ideas of what 'natural' wine is.

 Interested in this wine?
-It's exclusively available to our wine club member tribe, and featured in our Spring 2021 Wine Club 2 selection which is now shipping.
+It's exclusively available to our wine club members.
+Reach out to firstname.lastname@example.org if interested in purchasing.

 How to Host the Perfect Italian Dinner Party

 Bring Italy to you with our free guide to planning and hosting the perfect Italian dinner party!

 Find recipes, wine paring recommendations and other tips for a memorable evening, all curated by our team of experts - download today here: